 Now you need to look at the amount of moisture you want to be held, and the natural substrate in the wild.
 A beardie lives on sandy soil, even in the more humid microclimates, whilst something native to a rainforest floor will have a heavy organic layer and need a lot higher humidity.
 Mimicking the perfect habitat is especially crucial for species like isopods.

-Most isopods need relatively high humidity, and there are a variety of things you can add to the soil to increase the water retention properties, such as coconut fibre, sphagnum moss, or leaf litter.
+Most isopods need relatively high humidity, and understanding the importance of humidity in isopod care will help you fine-tune your setup.
+There are a variety of things you can add to the soil to increase the water retention properties, such as coconut fibre, sphagnum moss, or leaf litter.

 Aeration is also important in the substrate to prevent compaction and ensure healthy root development by allowing oxygen to reach plant roots and beneficial microbes.

 Which brings us to our first tip.
-Leaf litter as well as being a great foodstuff for isopods, will also increase the amount of water retaining properties.
-Add in the nutrients that plants need, and you don’t even need to mix it in.
+Leaf litter as well as being a great foodstuff for isopods, will also increase the amount of water retaining properties and can form the basis of nutrient-rich compost types for isopods.
+Add in the nutrients that plants need, and you don't even need to mix it in.
 The substrate should support plant growth by providing essential nutrients.
 As long as you have something that will help the leaves decompose, such as isopods and other organisms that break down organic material, you can just put a layer over the soil and let them do their thing.

 Bioactive soil